Dictionaries for Mac

 A dictionary that’s always up-to-date and ready to use.

 By the time you buy a regular dictionary it’s already out of date.
 With Dictionaries you can launch the app once in a while and all installed dictionaries will update automatically.
-For free.

 Dictionaries comes with some awesome chops to help you find translations as quickly as possible.